cormachogan/hostinfo-operator/README.md

 * An __Operator__ (or business logic) to retrieve the Total and Free CPU from the ESXi host specified in the CR will be coded in the controller for this CR.

-__Note:__ A similar exercise to create an operator to query virtual machine information.
+__Note:__ A similar exercise creates an operator to query virtual machine information.
 This can be found [here](https://github.com/cormachogan/vminfo-operator).
+A third operator creates an operator that gets First Class Disk (FCD) information from a PV that is deployed on vSphere storage.
+The FCD operator is available [here](https://github.com/cormachogan/fcdinfo-operator).

 ## What is not covered in this tutorial? ##